-Outpatient (Ambulatory) Hysteroscopy at the National Maternity Hospital
+Ambulatory Gynaecology at The National Maternity Hospital

-At the OPHC, a small camera is inserted very gently through the cervix to view the inside of the womb.
+At the clinic, a small camera is inserted very gently through the cervix to view the inside of the womb.
 Sometimes a biopsy is taken.
 If a polyp is identified, this can either be removed on the day or a return appointment is made to remove it under local anesthetic, thus avoiding general anesthetic.

 The clinic also sees women who have difficult to remove mirena coils, uterine abnormalities, infertility and endometrial polyps.